Caroline-Legrand/disaggMRC/README.md

                                  prob.class = NULL, # Do not modify
                                  objGwexSim = NULL) # Do not modify

-  # Disaggregate 5 times the daily scenario generated using the MRC model B+
+  # Disaggregate the daily scenario generated by the GWEX model 5 times using the MRC model B+
   for(i_scen_mrc in 1:nb_scenarios_mrc){
     one_scen_mrc = disaggregate_precip_MRC_Intensity(vecPrecip_target = mySimPrec@sim[,1,], # The vector of daily precipitations generated by the GWEX model
                                                      vecDates_target = vecDatesSIM_GWEX, # The corresponding vector of dates